#docs #articles #setup #beginner #insights #presets

 • A clear sign to report a thrown-exception error is a do-catch clause or uses of try? in Swift where you can send the error signal when it returns nil.

-• Whenever you you make use of the nil-coalescing operator ?? or unwrap an Optional with if-let or guard-let, potentially some kind of conversion of user input into another type might happen with a fallback behavior – this is a typical user-input error.
+• Whenever you make use of the nil-coalescing operator ?? or unwrap an Optional with if-let or guard-let, potentially some kind of conversion of user input into another type might happen with a fallback behavior – this is a typical user-input error.

 • Search for any uses of assert or assertionFailure in your code and additionally report these detected unexpected states of your app during runtime as app-state errors.
 If you weren’t aware, the assert/assertionFailure functions are similar to fatalError/precondition/preconditionFailure with the difference that they only stop program execution during DEBUG builds, not in production builds.